$q$-state Potts ice: Discussion

-Though spin$-1/2$ degrees of freedom (qubits) are ubiquitous in the material world, qutrits and beyond are most natural to ultracold atom and other synthetic quantum platforms, and it is in these settings we might hope to realize quantum Potts ices.
-Previous work on the $N_c=4$ classical Potts ice presented a formulation of the model as an anisotropic Heisenberg spin model on the pyrochlore lattice \cite{PhysRevB.86.054411}.
-This realization of the Potts model relies on the point group symmetry of the lattice being the same as a root lattice, and so a similar construction can be used to realize the $N_c=3$ model in two dimensions with $XY$ Heisenberg spins on the kagome lattice.
-Such models do not however lend themselves naturally to quantum extensions as they are in the limit $S \rightarrow \infty$.
-In principle $S=(N_c-1)/2$ models may be written down that realize the classical and quantum Potts ice Hamiltonians, however as spin degrees of freedom do not naturally possess the $S_{N_c}$ permutation symmetry between states of true Potts variables, all such models will be horrendously fine tuned.
+Though spin$-1/2$ degrees of freedom are ubiquitous in the material world, higher $q$ qudits are most natural to ultracold atom and other synthetic quantum platforms, and it is in these settings we might hope first to realize quantum Potts ices.
+Previous work on the $q=4$ classical Potts ice presented a formulation of the model as an anisotropic Heisenberg spin model on the pyrochlore lattice \cite{PhysRevB.86.054411}.
+This realization of the Potts model relies on the point group symmetry of the lattice being the same as a root lattice, and so a similar construction can be used to realize the $q=3$ model in two dimensions with classical two-dimensional spins on the kagome lattice.
+Such models do not however lend themselves naturally to quantum extensions as they are motivated in the limit $S \rightarrow \infty$, though perhaps quantum fluctuations may be significant at intermediate values of $S$.
+In principle, $S=(q-1)/2$ models may be written down that realize the classical and quantum Potts ice Hamiltonians.
+However as spin degrees of freedom do not naturally possess the $S_{q}$ permutation symmetry between states of true Potts variables, all such models will require a degree of fine tuning if this symmetry is to be explicit in the Hamiltonian.
+More promising then would be to look to spin systems where the $S_{q}$ symmetry and classical ice Hamiltonian is are \textit{emergent} properties, as has been found for certain spin$-1/2$ models on tri-coordinated lattices \cite{PhysRevLett.120.117202,PhysRevB.99.104433,PhysRevB.103.144414}, and a spin$-1$ model on the pyrochlore lattice \cite{pohle2025abundancespinliquidss1}.

+This work has presented a predominantly analytic treatment of the classical and quantum Potts models, alongside Monte Carlo numerics gathered to demonstrate the existence of Coulomb physics in the classical case.
+The strong coupling we predict for the quantum model on the one hand limits the utility of the analytical approach we have employed here, but leaves open the possibility of more novel strongly interacting physical effects that may be discovered in these models through a numerical or experimental study.